top of page

 Day Walk Overview

-The Day Walk Weekend offers you the opportunity to break from the regular world, put away your phone and calendar, and look inward while surrounded by the quiet, still sounds of nature.
+The Day Walk offers you the opportunity to break from the regular world, put away your phone and calendar, and look inward while surrounded by the quiet, still sounds of nature.
 You will be accompanied by experienced guides and a group of like-minded participants as you give yourself the gift of pausing, listening, sharing from the heart, and being truly heard and seen, both by the guides and the Land.
 This opportunity invites you “jump in” and set an intention, perhaps marking a new accomplishment, solidifying a new insight you’ve had, or bringing clarity to a seemingly stuck area of your life.

 The Day Walk is a solitary, ritualized day spent in nature, meant to clarify a stated personal intention and to incorporate it into one’s life.
 The Day Walk is a psyche (soul) story with three phases.
 First comes Severance: withdrawal from one’s day-to-day existence, the severing of ties, the preparation for the challenge to come.
 Next is Threshold: the time for separating the wheat (what is essential, true and authentic in us) from the chaff (what needs to be let go off, or seen in a radically new way), for confronting the monster and then passing over the previously impassable.
 The final stage is Incorporation: taking the lessons back into the body of one’s life, and out into the world and our communities.”
 (Text adapted from The Day Walk Essay, Scott Eberle, M.D.)